 Alcohol and PAD.
 Peripheral arterial disease (PAD) is caused by plaque (fat and cholesterol) in the arteries that supply the legs.
-The plaque narrows the arteries and decrease blood flow.
+The plaque narrows the arteries and decreases blood flow.
 It usually causes leg problems.
 The most common symptom of PAD is leg pain while walking.
 That’s claudication.

 Over 200 million people around the world suffer the disease.
-This is important because PAD increases the risk of heart attack and stroke.
+This is important.
+That’s because PAD increases the risk of heart attack and stroke.
 People want to know the answer to a simple question.
-That is, are drinking alcohol and PAD related?
+Are drinking alcohol and PAD related?
 And if so, how?

 I. Other Symptoms of PAD